-Starting a new school can be a nerve wrecking experience for even the most seasoned military child.
-On his or her first day of school, your child has to navigate the halls of a new building, infiltrate new cliques, and get to know the teachers all over again.
+Starting a new school can be a nerve-wracking experience for even the most seasoned military child.
+On their first day of school, your child has to navigate the halls of a new building, infiltrate new cliques and get to know the teachers all over again.
 However, you can prepare your child for a new school before they walk into unfamiliar territory.

 2. Keep a positive focus.